4DGB/4dgb-readthedocs/docs/workflow/installation.rst

    $ pip install 4dgb-workflow

 This will install a python module, and the ``4dgbworkflow`` script.
-This is the shell command that you will use for the workflow.
-The help for the tool shows:
+This is the command that you will use when invoking the workflow in a shwll.
+The help for the tool shows options and subcommands:

 .. code-block:: console